wp-plugins/rating-widget/readme.txt

 4. Ratings on a posts
 5. Ratings on comments
 6. Ratings on BuddyPress activity updates & comments
-7. Ratings on bbPress forum replys and replys authors'
+7. Ratings on bbPress forum replies and replies authors'
 8. Top Rated widget
 9. Ratings options
 10. Ratings advanced font options